JoannaBroniarek/TowerGame/README.md

 Contain
 -----------------------------------
-+ game.py - which is the main file
++ game.py - which is the main file to initialise the game
++ mapp.py
++ rivals.py
++ simulation.py
-+
++ towers.py

 Technology
 --------------------------------